 10 Things Being in a Punk Band Taught Me

 I launched SOP ("Shitload of Pain") with some friends in 1996.
-In retrospect, we were terrible, but we had a lot of energy, and our lyrics and songwriting, although somewhat simplistic, weren't altogether bad at all.
+In retrospect, we weren't terrible, although I was sort of learning to play bass as I went along.
+On the really, really positive side, we had a lot of energy, and our lyrics and songwriting, although somewhat simplistic, weren't altogether bad at all.
 SOP only lasted a couple of years, and RASP was formed around 1998.
-Like SOP, RASP was ill-fated to only last a couple of years, but unlike SOP, a couple of the people in the band actually knew how to play their instruments somewhat competently (and I actually learned how to play bass much better, although I still more or less sucked.
+Like SOP, RASP was ill-fated to only last a couple of years, but unlike SOP, the overall average of technical wizardry in the music playing was considerably higher (and I actually learned how to play bass much better, although I still more or less sucked).

 I got to travel around a little with both bands, although never going further than a state or two away, and never for more than a couple of weeks at a time (once prolonged due to our van breaking down on the highway).
 Nevertheless, I learned a great deal simply by being in these bands.